iPaulPro/smart-polls/README.md

-# EasPollActionModule
+# Smart Polls

+Smart Polls transform Lens posts into polls using the Ethereum Attestation Service (EAS) for on-chain voting.

-`EasPollActionModule.sol` is an Open Action Module (Publication Module) for Lens Protocol.
-It allows users to create and vote on polls using the Ethereum Attestation Service (EAS), 100% on-chain.
+`EasPollActionModule.sol` is an Open Action Module (Publication Module) for Lens Protocol that can be added to any publication to create a poll.
+The poll options and votes are stored on-chain and can be queried using the EAS GraphQL API or by running a subgraph.

 ## Benefits over using Snapshot